dkedar7/fast_dash/README.md

 ---

-## Features
+## Key features

-- No need to build UI from scratch
+- Launch an app only by specifying the types of inputs and outputs.
-- Launch an app only by specifying the types of inputs and outputs
+- Multiple input and output components simultaneously.
-- Flask-based backend allows easy scalability and widespread compatibility
+- Flask-based backend allows easy scalability and customizability.
-- Option to customize per one's interest
+- Build fast and iterate.

 Some features are coming up in future releases:

-- More input and output components
+- More input and output components.
-- Deploy to Heroku
+- Deploy to Heroku and Google Cloud.
 - and many more.

 ## Community